alainlubin/ChefAutomate_LimitViewability/instructions/A2_projectview.md

 Certain Teams might only be interested in seeing specific prod-level data.

 We will be using the `Environment` data as a filter.
-Since there is no `prod` in this example, I will use `dev-rhel` instead.
+Since there is no `prod` environments in my current instance, we will use `dev-rhel`.

 ### Filtering data to your Project: